Game-theoretic statistics and safe anytime-valid inference: Discussion

 One may also think of `universal codes' $\bar{q}$ as sequential prediction strategies that predict $x_t$ using $q(x_t \mid x^{t-1})$ and with loss assessed by the {\em logarithmic loss function\/} $-\log q(x_t \mid x^{t-1})$.
-The vast field of {\em online learning\/} is about such sequential prediction and the logarithmic loss takes an important special case in it.
+The vast field of {\em online learning\/} is about such sequential prediction and the logarithmic loss takes an important special place in it.
 Not surprisingly then, sequential prediction strategies from the online learning literature can often be converted to provide good (in some cases optimal in some sense) betting strategies for several problems.
-These connections have been emphasized by~\cite{orabona2021tight}, and also exploited by~\cite{waudby2020estimating,shekhar2021game,ramdas2022testing,casgrain2022anytime} and others.
+These connections have been emphasized by~\cite{orabona2021tight,waudby2020estimating,shekhar2021game,ramdas2022testing,casgrain2022anytime} and others.
+Importantly, whereas in this paper we emphasized the case that $\cQ$ is a class of alternatives that are seriously contemplated as having generated the data, we may also do our tests with $\bar{q}$ that we suspect will predict the data reasonably well but cannot be considered `potentially true' in any meaningful sense.
+For example, the $\bar{q}$ may just be an {\em expert}, a probabilistic predictor, the inner workings of which may be completely unknown to us.